selinapan/DH150/README.md

 >
 > Wescom: Evaluation 2
 >> _Good_ - The icons seem to reflect the associated function.
 For example, the "Card Center" icon is a credit card and "Car Buying Service" has a car icon.
 They use common icons, such as the location icon to indicate "Find ATM/Branch."
 The app is relatively intuitive to use, as there are commonly used icons and clearly depicted icons.
+>
 >> _Bad_ - Everything is the same color.
 The user must rely on differing icons and some text to navigate the app.
 Thus, the user must be familiar with banking terminology and the typical Wescom functions.
+Similar to an iPhone homescreen, the user can swipe, but there is no function to this, as there are no other pages to go to.
+The user must swipe specifically the left side of the screen or tap the icon with 3 lines to access the menu options

 __#3: User control and freedom__